0ber1n/NotSoStrict/README.md

 *Use the PreflightChecker.py to check if you have all dependencies*

+This has only been tested and used on Debian so far.

 **Core Packages**<br>
 -Python 3 (standard library only)<br>
 -iproute2 — provides ip for namespaces, veth pairs, routing<br>